-Strand Title Funder Description Further information Maximum award amount Duration Strand 1a Enhancing Civic Society Irish Research Council Supporting small, discrete collaborative projects between researchers and civic society groups in the community and voluntary sector Appendix 1 €12,000 9 or 12 months Strand 1c Interdisciplinary Research Networking Awards Irish Research Council An interdisciplinary research networking strand building capacity for research to solve societal problems and challenges relating to the green transition, digital transition, demographic change and societal shocks.
-Appendix 2 €10,000 9 or 12 months Strand 4 'A Better World' New Foundations Awards Department of Foreign Affairs (Irish Aid) Networking awards to form consortia for prospective global north-south research partnerships focused on areas of strategic importance to Ireland's Policy for International Development Appendix 3 €10,000 9 months Strand 4b Education for Global Citizenship & Education for Sustainable Development Department of Foreign Affairs, Department of Children, Equality, Disability, Supporting research, networking and collaboration for the purpose of enhancing understanding and influence attitudes, behaviours, and beliefs to achieve Sustainable Development Goal 4.7.
-This includes issues such as equity, poverty Appendix 4 €10,000 12 months

-Integration and Youth, Department of Education reduction, economic growth, social exclusion, hunger, and climate change.
-Research can be of a global, national or local level as action is needed across all levels of society from early years through to adult education Strand 10 Exploring Policing and Community Safety New Foundations Award Policing Authority Supporting research seeking to bring the needs or experiences of communities to life in a manner that contributes to enhancing police and community relations.
-Appendix 5 €20,000 9 months Strand 15 Social Enterprise Impact New Foundations Award Department of Rural and Community Development Supporting pioneering research on social enterprise in Ireland, towards developing mechanisms to measure the social and economic impact of social enterprises across the full spectrum of social enterprise in line with the current National Social Enterprise Policy and international best practice.
-Appendix 6 €20,000 9 months Strand 17 The Heritage Council New Foundations Award The Heritage Council Supporting research and innovation in all aspects of built, cultural and natural heritage and the application of emerging technologies in heritage contexts.
-Appendix 7 €10,000 9 months
+Strand Title Funder Description Further information Maximum award amount Duration Strand 1a Enhancing Civic Society Irish Research Council Supporting small, discrete collaborative projects between researchers and civic society groups in the community and voluntary sector Appendix 1 €12,000 9-12 months Strand 4 'A Better World' New Foundations Awards Department of Foreign Affairs (Irish Aid) Networking awards to form consortia for prospective global north-south research partnerships focused on areas of strategic importance to Ireland's Policy for International Development Appendix 2 €10,000 9 months Strand 4b Education for Global Citizenship and Sustainable Development New Foundations Awards Department of Foreign Affairs (Irish Aid), Department of Education and Department of Children, Equality, Disability, Integration and Youth Supporting research, networking and collaboration for the purpose of increasing public awareness and understanding of issues such as climate change, hunger, global inequality and injustice.
+Appendix 3 €10,000 12 months Strand 10 Exploring Policing and Community Safety New Foundations Award Policing Authority Supporting research seeking to bring the needs or experiences of communities to life in a manner that contributes to Appendix 4 €15,000 9 months enhancing police and community relations.
+Strand 15 Social Enterprise Impact New Foundations Award Department of Rural and Community Development Supporting pioneering research on social enterprise in Ireland, towards developing mechanisms to measure the social and economic impact of social enterprises across the full spectrum of social enterprise in line with the current National Social Enterprise Policy and international best practice.
+Appendix 5 €20,000 9 months Strand 16 Competition and the electric vehicle charging market in Ireland New Foundations Award Competition and Consumer Protection Commission Supporting research analysing the structure of the public electric vehicle charging market in Ireland and any barriers to entry or barriers to its effective operation.
+Appendix 6 €15,000 9 months

-Strands 4, 4b, 10, 15 and 17 are funded by a government department, agency or independent statutory body, and, accordingly, there will be a strong partnership in place for the duration of the research and in the dissemination of the results.
+Strands 4, 4b, 10, 15 and 16 are funded by a government department, agency or independent statutory body, and, accordingly, there will be a strong partnership in place for the duration of the research and in the dissemination of the results.
 New Foundations awards are led by an individual principal investigator (PI) who is named in the application.
 Applicants are encouraged to integrate intersectoral partnership across the project lifecycle from design stage through to dissemination.

 The various strands aim to foster 'engaged research'.
-In the Campus Engage report, Engaged Research Framework, this is described as 'a wide range of research approaches and methodologies that share a common interest in collaboration with societal partners.
-Engaged research aims to improve, understand, or investigate an issue of public interest or concern, including societal challenges and sustainable development goals.
-It is advanced with community partners rather than for them'.
+In the Campus Engage report, Engaged Research: Society & Higher Education Addressing Grand Societal Challenges Together, this is described as 'a wide range of rigorous research approaches and methodologies that share a common interest in collaborative engagement with the community and aim to improve, understand or investigate an issue of public interest or concern, including societal challenges.
+Engaged research is advanced with community partners rather than for them'.